wichmannpas/grading-tool/README.md

 Separate Tasks can be graded by assigning comments to each subtask, each comment causing a specific number of points to be added or taken.

-By default, all data is locally stored in the browser.
+By default, all data is stored locally in the browser.

+## Usage

+You can download a pre-built copy from the latest release on GitHub.
+Put the files from the `dist/` directory on a webserver, or start a local server, e.g., using `python3 -m http.server`.

 ## Data Synchronization Between Multiple Users